LuisHenri/LuisHenri/README.md

 #### A little about me

-&#160; I'm a brazilian Software Feveloper undergraduated in the Science & Technology course at the Federal University of Santa Catarina ([UFSC](https://ufsc.br/)).
+&#160; I'm a brazilian Software Developer undergraduated in the Science & Technology course at the Federal University of Santa Catarina ([UFSC](https://ufsc.br/)).

 &#160; I started coding at the beginning of my course (2017).
 I began with C, moved on to C++ and ~~after 4 years of demonizing it for not having brackets~~ Python is now my favorite language.